beeware/briefcase/docs/reference/commands/run.rst

 ``--test``
 ----------

 Run the test suite in the bundled app environment.
 Running ``run --test`` forces an update and rebuild, to ensure that the packaged application contains all the test dependencies and code.
-To prevent this update and build, use ``-no-auto-update``.
+To prevent this update and build, use ``--no-update``.

-``--no-auto-update``
+``--no-update``
 --------------------

 Prevent the automated update that is performed when specifying by the